Great Ocean Road wildlife tour

 See some of the world’s most spectacular coastal scenery.
 We follow the Great Ocean Road to the surging surf coast, and walk in the magnificent rainforests of the Otway National Park.

-Your Wildlife Guide will explain the formation of these mighty forests.
+Your Wildlife Guide will explain the formation of these mighty forests and help you find parrots, kookaburras, koalas and wallabies.

 Travel through Port Campbell National Park, looking out for echidnas, wallabies, lizards and colourful birds which make their home in the coastal heathlands.
 Linger a while to take in some of nature’s handiwork at the Twelve Apostles and the Loch Ard Gorge.
 Hear stories about the terrible shipwrecks of the past.